liuzhaoguo/FreeROI/doc/user_manual/toolkit.rst

    This tool is used for extract local maxima from an image.
 The local maxima could be used for defining ROIs with regular shape.

+#.
+Extract mean time course
+   After a ROI is defined, this tool could be used to extract mean time course of this ROI from an 3D/4D image.

 Image Segmentation
 ------------------